WillowHayward/lifesuite/journal-cli/DESIGN.md

 ## 1.1 - Terminology
 // TODO: Short form of 2.* (1-2 sentences each)
-    logs - A timestamped journal entry which can optionally have tags attached to it tags - A named attribute associated with one or more logs, can optionally have a value attached to it (one for each associated log) entities, contexts - Subtypes of tags (this is probably the least clean part of the design at the moment, I'll need to see them in action but I'm considering chopping them)
+    components - "component" is the generic term for something that will be permanently stored, and has a set of common properties relating to this (uuid, name, created date) logs - A timestamped journal entry which can optionally have tags attached to it tags - A named attribute associated with one or more logs, can optionally have a value attached to it (one for each associated log) entities, contexts - Subtypes of tags (this is probably the least clean part of the design at the moment, I'll need to see them in action but I'm considering chopping them)